 Warren Trent (Melvyn Douglas) owns a hotel that is the epitome of luxury, but the books tell a different story.
 St Gregory Hotel is almost broke.
 The plot revolves around his attempt along with the hotel manager to prevent a corporate takeover.
 As a hotelier, there are many tips to take away on the functional aspect of running a hotel.

 This movie is a great example of why communication skills are really important in this industry.
 All the problems in this movie start with the bellboy getting some information wrong and thus the guests getting into some crazy situations.

 How to keep calm and sanity alive when requests from guests get sillier and sillier!!
 Well, that’s something to learn from this movie, along with the usage of language – from beginning to end.

 The movie is great for seeing what it is like to actually work in a hotel, not just what is seen from the outside.
 There are many scenes in this movie where the hotel staff are talking and having fun together, but when they are with guests, they change their language.

 The Best Exotic Marigold Hotel (2012)

-What happens when the guests land at hotel to find that they have booked themselves in a less luxurious than advertised property?
-From disappointment to eccentricity to being charmed, this movie sets great example towards treatment of guests and right use of language towards them.
+What happens when the guests land at the hotel to find that they have booked themselves in a less luxurious than advertised property?
+From disappointment to eccentricity to being charmed, this movie sets a great example towards the treatment of guests and the right use of language towards them.

 These are just a few of the many hotel movies that are not just a great watch, but also provide great insights into hotel operations and how you can achieve impeccable customer service.
 Which move has inspired you most?
 Tell us by emailing firstname.lastname@example.org.